RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 $$
 </div>

-Note that to avoid explosions, we add a small \( \epsilon \) value and renormalize the probabilities fed into the KL-Guide loss.
+Note that to avoid explosions, we add a small $\epsilon$ value and renormalize the probabilities fed into the KL-Guide loss.
 This is especially important for the constrained probabilities, which contain zero values.

 The KL-Guide loss is distinct from trust region policy optimization (TRPO).
 TRPO is a standard RL training procedure that includes a regularizing KL term (denoted KL-Reg) between the current policy and a reference policy from a previous checkpoint: